 - if you are employed and your employer provides you with benefits, such as private medical insurance or a company car, the value of those benefits may be taken off your tax free amount if your employer is not payrolling them;

 - if you receive income that it is not possible to tax before you receive it, your tax free amount will be reduced by an estimate of that income.
-For example, if you rent out a property, HMRC might reduce your tax free amount by an estimate of your rental income, or if you receive interest, for example from a bank or building society account, where the interest is paid without tax deduction, HMRC will reduce your tax free amount by an amount of estimated interest.
+For example, if you rent out a property, HMRC might reduce your tax free amount by an estimate of your rental income, or if you receive savings interest on which tax is due, HMRC will reduce your tax free amount by an amount of estimated interest.

 There is more information below on what happens when the reductions to your tax free amount are more than your personal allowances.